-Intervention for substance misuse is a pressing and complex health issue that requires evidence-based approaches, an understanding of the biological, psychosocial and social factors and an acknowledgement of the important impact of cultural and societal contexts in order to be truly effective.
-Many intervention modalities exist and are known to have excellent results, yet they have not been widely implemented.
+Intervention for substance use harm is a pressing and complex health issue.
+To be truly effective, it requires evidence-based approaches, an understanding of biological, psychosocial, and social factors, and an acknowledgement of the important impact of cultural and societal contexts.
+Many intervention approaches exist and are known to have excellent results, yet they have not been widely implemented.

-At its inception, CRISM was jointly funded by the CIHR-INMHA and the Government of Canada's National Anti-Drug Strategy.
-On December 12, 2016, the Minister of Health announced an updated drug strategy for Canada: The Canadian Drugs and Substances Strategy (CDSS) to replace the current National Anti-Drug Strategy.
+When it launched in 2015, CRISM was jointly funded by CIHR-INMHA and the Government of Canada's National Anti-Drug Strategy.
+In 2016, the Minister of Health announced an updated drug strategy for Canada: The Canadian Drugs and Substances Strategy (CDSS) to replace the National Anti-Drug Strategy.

 Toll Free: 1-888-603-4178